EMCL-Research-ITSecLab/vpn-benchmarking/README.md

 After setting the hosts, you will be asked if you want to set the same hosts for the ansible hosts file.
 This can be used in the next step, to install Rosenpass on the hosts.
 Confirm if you need to install or update Rosenpass.

 ### Install latest Rosenpass version
-For setting up the environment, install Ansible on a third device (master), set up SSH keys on both hosts and use:
+For setting up the environment, install Ansible on a third device (master), set up SSH keys on both hosts, copy the ansible hosts file from one of the hosts to master and use:
 ```
 user@master:~$ ansible-playbook install_rosenpass.yml --ask-become-pass
 ```